Archive for the ‘greek & asia minor’ Category

 I began by looking for surnames I knew from previous research to be associated with the town and/or sanjak of Kayseri.
 I was able to find only about one quarter of these.
 Either the other names were not from Kayseri itself but an outlying town or village, or they had not been taken by 1872 (which seems less likely).

-Some of the names in the defter are simple to match to modern Armenian names, for example:
+Some of the names in the defter are relatively simple to match to modern Armenian names, for example:

 Arzuman oğlu Parsıh = Barsegh Arzumanian or Arzoumanian